zpbappi/angular-autowrap/README.md

 # Angular AutoWrap

 ## Why?
-[Here's](http://zpbappi.com/angular-autowrap-validation-and-control-template/) the complete hisroty, if you are interested.
+[Here's](http://zpbappi.com/angular-autowrap-validation-and-control-template/) the complete history, if you are interested.

 ## Getting it
 Check the `dist` folder for Angular AutoWrap javacript library for now.